parthivsusarla/market-monitoring-agent/README.md

 # Market Monitoring AI Agent

-A market intelligence AI agent that monitors financial, policy, and macroeconomic news and classifies developments as **IMPORTANT** or **IGNORE** based on potential market impact.
+A market intelligence AI agent that monitors financial, policy, and other economic news and classifies developments as how important they are and presents the result to you accordingly.

 ## Features
 - LangChain-based ReAct agent
 - Groq LLM integration
 - Real-time news ingestion
-- IMPORTANT vs IGNORE classification
+- Important vs Ignore classification
 - Fault-tolerant execution with retries
 - Streamlit frontend